cogscides/obsidian-keyboard-analyzer/README.md

 ![screenshot](https://github.com/cogscides/obsidian-keyboard-analyzer/blob/main/Screens/Image1.png?raw=true)

-This plugin will allow you to see and analyze all your assigned hotkeys to commands in Obsidian.
+This plugin will allow you will be able to:

+- see and analyze all your assigned hotkeys in Obsidian on visual keyboard layout
+- search by key combination
+- see custom hotkeys
+- see duplicate hotkeys
+- highlight featured hotkeys

 The plugin is poorly tested on operating systems other than Windows, I would be grateful for any help with this plugin.